-Court finds the majority view persuasive and the better reasoned approach to reading the statute as written and determining the scope of termination of the automatic stay under section 362(c)(3)(A).
+In this case, the Court believes the inquiry is complete.
+Termination of the automatic stay under section 362(c)(3) does not extend to actions against property of the estate.
+To find otherwise would require the Court to ignore the plain text of the statute.
 Accordingly, this Court joins the majority of courts in holding that termination of the automatic stay under section 362(c)(3) does not extend to actions against property of the bankruptcy estate - rather, the stay remains in effect with respect to estate property.
-Thus, the bankruptcy estate - rather, the stay remains in crieet with respect to estate property.
 Thus, the stay in this case terminated by operation of law on April 15, 2015 with respect to the Debtor and his property, but did not terminate as to property of the estate.